MartinSahlen/cloud-functions-clojure/README.md

 Run `lein cljsbuild once` to compile the project.
 Based on what your namespaces are (currenty only `core`), the index.js will export the function(s) in the node module format required by Google cloud functions.
 Pretty cool!

+then, you will run:

+`gcloud alpha functions deploy greet --stage-bucket <your_bucket> --trigger-http`

 ## License